 Do you provide membership cards?
 A membership letter?

-Yes, your membership letter serves as proof of your legal status as a 3rd Option homeschooling family in South Carolina.
-Your membership card is great for discounted or free admission to museums, zoos, etc., if offered.
+You will receive a membership letter via PDF format.
+Your letter serves as proof of your legal status as an Option 3 homeschooling family in South Carolina, and can be used for discounted or free admission to museums, zoos, etc. (I don’t provide membership cards.)

 What am I required to do to homeschool in SC?